Class-12th Ch-3 (Current Electricity)

 Where: -

-= resistance -
+R= resistance -

-= resistivity -
+ρ= resistivity -

-= length of conductor -
+l= length of conductor -

-= cross-sectional area -
+A= cross-sectional area -

 Resistivity is material-specific.
 Unit: ohm meter (Ω·m)